zkharit/block/README.md

 wallet_file = "block.wallet"
 compressed_public_key = true
 wallet_file_version = 1
+[validator]
+propose_without_coinbase = true
 ```
 ### wallet
 The wallet section is for configuration options related to the wallet module\
 `wallet_file` - The path to the desired wallet file.
 Much like the config file if it doesn't exist it will be placed in the location that is specified.\
 `compressed_public_key` - Defines if the wallet should derive its address from a compressed public key or not.\
 `wallet_file_version` - The version of the wallet_file, it is unlikely for a new wallet file version to be implemented in the future.
+### validator
+The validator section is for configuration options related to the validator module\
+`propose_without_coinbase` - Defines if the validator module should propose blocks in the scenario where it cannot create a coinbase transaction.
+This will keep the winning validator from receiving the block subsidy AND any transaction fees.
+If the validator can create the coinbase transaction for a given block then it will include that transaction even if this settings is set to true

 ## features
 ### wallet